Mad Max (film): Filming

 Spotswood Pumping Station in Melbourne served as the headquarters of the Main Force Patrol.

 Originally, filming was scheduled to take ten weeks: six weeks of first unit, and four weeks on stunt and chase sequences.
 However, four days into shooting, Rosie Bailey, who was originally cast as Max's wife, was injured in a bike accident.
 Production was halted, and Bailey was replaced by Joanne Samuel, causing a two-week delay.
 In the end, the shoot lasted six weeks in November and December 1977, with a further six weeks of second-unit work.
 The unit reconvened in May 1978 and spent another two weeks doing second-unit shots and re-staging some stunts.

 Miller described the whole experience as "guerrilla filmmaking", with the crew closing roads without filming permits and not using walkie-talkies because their frequency coincided with the police radio, and he and Kennedy would even sweep down the roads after filming was done.
 As filming progressed, however, the Victoria Police became interested in the production, and they began to help the crew by closing down roads and escorting vehicles.
 Because of the film's limited budget, all but one of the police uniforms in the film were made of vinyl leather, with only one genuine leather uniform made for stunt sequences involving Bisley and Gibson.
+Some of the few specific scenes involved the actors themselves driving the vehicles (Hugh Keays-Byrne, some gang members, and Mel Gibson himself) when it was necessary for them to appear in the shots, without the need to use stunt doubles.